blacksempai/Robo/README.md

 # Robo

 This repo is created for saving and sharing my small arduino and python projects.
-Al of the projects somehow related to robotics.
+All of the projects somehow related to robotics.
 Some of the projects is shared with my teammates from my workplace.

 # Current projects